Surrogacy and Egg Donation Conference- Melbourne

 Sam Everingham, Growing Families

 The Fertility Agency has been assisting Australians with US surrogacy journeys for many years.
 What are the factors that attract surrogates to work with one agency over another.
 What sorts of match times should you expect?
+How does the screening/ verification process work?
 What are the support expectations of US surrogates.
-Here they outline how best they and you can support your surrogate,; what are the typical hurdles and how they can be overcome
+What ‘criteria’ specified by parents can push out match times.
+How best you can support your surrogate,; what are the typical hurdles and how they can be overcome

 Lauri De Brito & Kathryn Kaycoff, The Fertility Agency, California

 Create is Canada’s largest and most experienced IVF clinic in relation to managing international patient IVF cycles.
 This talk covers what to consider in selecting an egg donor and at what stage intended parents should be considering donor eggs if their own embryos are not successful.